Back row - Timothy Black ’20, Prof. Amy Evrard, Haley Shultz ’21, Prof. Anne Douds, Utkarsh Uprety ’20; Prof. Ivanova Reyes, Shanzea Sarewar ’20

 - The research project should be connected to the student’s on-going program of study.
-Fellows can complete a project begun in an earlier course, part of a course cluster, the beginning of a senior capstone project, or it can be related to the applicant’s personal interest provided that the topic be grounded in the liberal arts.
+Fellows can complete a project begun in an earlier course, the beginning of a senior capstone project, or it can be related to the applicant’s personal interest provided that the topic be grounded in the liberal arts.

-- Fellows receive a stipend of $3500 and an additional $500 is available to defray the costs of project-related expenses.
+- Up to eight students selected as Fellows will receive a stipend of $4500 each and an additional $500 is available to defray the costs of project-related expenses.
 Campus housing for the duration of the program is free for Fellows.

-- Fellows and their mentors are expected to attend and participate in the required three required luncheon meetings scheduled during the 10-week summer program unless project-related activities require them to be elsewhere with their mentors.
+- Fellows and their mentors are expected to attend and participate in the required two required luncheon meetings scheduled during the 10-week summer program unless project-related activities require the Fellow to be elsewhere with their mentor.

 - Each Kolbe Fellow must give a formal update of their work—a progress report—the last week of the summer program.
-The oral report must be no longer than 15 minutes in length and will be delivered to the students and the faculty mentors participating in the program only.
-Public presentations of the finished project are required at the annual campus luncheon held each January for this purpose and at Celebration, the College’s campus-wide colloquium.
+The oral report must be no longer than 10 minutes in length, with an additional 5 minutes allowed for questions, and will be delivered to the students and the faculty mentors participating in the program only.
+Public presentations of the finished project in poster format are required at the annual campus luncheon held each January for this purpose and at Celebration, the College’s campus-wide colloquium.

 Who May Apply: